fractus-io/keras-tutorial/README.md

 The training process will be executed for a fixed number of iterations through the dataset called
 ***epochs***, so we must define epochs argument in ***fit()*** function.

-***fit()*** function has much more arguments, but for this example we will define minimum, so in addition to epochs argument, we will define batch_size argument which io  number of instances that are evaluated before a weight update in the network is performed
+***fit()*** function has much more arguments, but for this example we will define minimum, so in addition to epochs argument, we will define batch_size argument which is number of instances that are evaluated before a weight update in the network is performed

 #### Evaluate Model